Environmental and societal responsibility policy

 - Contributing to/Ensuring the development of responsible relationships with stakeholders in order to create shared value

 A benchmark company

 Through this policy, ENGIE leverages its strengths and businesses to consolidate its position as an international benchmark in sustainability.
 This ambition has led to a variety of actions designed to help its customers meet the new energy challenges of today and promote the Group’s environmental, social and governance commitments.

-The GDF SUEZ Sustainability policy is also reflected in the policies the Group has enacted in other areas.
+The ENGIE Sustainability policy is also reflected in the policies the Group has enacted in other areas.

 The ethics policy establishes the Group’s commitment to act in accordance with its values and in compliance with all laws and regulations wherever it operates.
-The policy has notably led to a governance and oversight system, an Ethics Charter, a set of Ethics in Practice Guidelines, and an Integrity Frame of Reference on fraud and corruption prevention.
+The policy has notably led to a governance and oversight system, an Ethics Charter, a set of Practice Guideline of Ethic, and an Integrity Frame of Reference on fraud and corruption prevention.

 Health & Safety

 The ENGIE Health & Safety policy outlines three major priorities: continue to limit workplace accidents, notably by preventing industrial risks; improve quality of life at work in order to prevent risks chemical risks, musculoskeletal disorders and psychosocial risks; and reinforce the importance of health and safety among all professionals.
 This policy is associated with an agreement signed with European social partners.